CupertinoAlliance/CupertinoAlliance.github.io/content/en/post/2024-culture-fest--day-3---economy-2024-08-29-15-25-42.305529.md

 **Stamps**
 Stamp collection is a huge culture in Eintrachtia.
 However, only one set of stamps was ever produced by Eintrachtia.
 The stamps, published by the Penguins State (likely between 2017-2018) featured penguins, and had a face value of one (Penguinsian) dollar each.
 It is also one of the oldest remaining physical documentation of Middle Penguinsian (Old Eintrachtian), a constructed language used in Eintrachtia; the usage of the language can be see on the face value titled “UN DULLAR” (one dollar).
 The set remains in the royal collection.
 {{< /details >}}
+{{< details title="Kingdom of Pibocip (Click to Expand)" >}}
+**Kingdom of Pibocip**

+Economics and Trade:

+The main export for Pibocip is intellectual property, namely micronational ideas and political theories.
+We also export organic produce, cooking recipes and crafts.
+Since these are small or intangible items, our current GDP is estimated about $100.00USD.
+Much of Pibocip’s electricity is solar powered, so is produced naturally.
+Like most micro-states, our micronation also imports most other necessary products and resources.
+{{< /details >}}